92VV3M42d3v8/Qubes-Privacy-Doc/README.md

         *                    *  Storage               @anyvm                 deny
         *                    *  @dispvm:debian-10-dvm @anyvm                 deny

+  If Any person among readers have a great policy file to share, please share with me.

 14. How to open every(many file types) file from a VM like Storage VM to dispVM by default:

     Create a file in StorageVM